amir734jj/cs655-lecture-notes/src/lab01/note.marp.md

 # Cool (Cont.)
 ## More about manifest.

-Unlike Scala which is a super-set of Cool, we have be explict about types.
+Unlike Scala which is a super-set of Cool, we have be explicit about types.
 Scala comes with "duck" typing.

 ```scala
 var i : Int = 234;